finos/datahelix/README.md

 You can download the generator from the [GitHub project releases page](https://github.com/ScottLogic/datahelix/releases/).

+For an in-depth guide on how the generator may be used see the [step by step instructions](./docs/GettingStarted/CreatingAProfile.md).

 ### Usage examples

 <!-- A few motivating and useful examples of how your project can be used.
 Spice this up with code blocks and potentially screenshots / videos ([LiceCap](https://www.cockos.com/licecap/) is great for this kind of thing) -->